Christof93/SciKGTeX/README.md

 \maketitle

 \begin{abstract}
-\background{The role of antibiotic therapy in managing acute bacterial sinusitis (ABS) in children is controversial}.
+The role of \researchproblem{antibiotic therapy in managing acute bacterial sinusitis (ABS) in children} is controversial.
-The purpose of this study was to determine the \researchproblem{effectiveness of high-dose amoxicillin/potassium clavulanate in the treatment of children diagnosed with ABS}.
+The purpose of this study was to \objective{determine the effectiveness of high-dose amoxicillin/potassium clavulanate in the treatment of children diagnosed with ABS}.

 This was a \method{randomized, double-blind, placebo-controlled study}.
 Children 1 to 10 years of age with a clinical presentation compatible with ABS were eligible for participation.